YuvarajTana/the-engineering-atlas/systemDesign/README.md

 - **Caching Mechanisms**:Use in-memory data stores like Redis or Memcached to reduce database load and improve response times

-- **Content Delivery Networks (CDNs)**:Serve static content efficiently to users globally, reducing latency
+- **Content Delivery Networks (CDNs)**:Serve static content efficiently to users globally, reducing latency

 ---

 ## 📐 Design Principles & Patterns
-Adopt these principles to create robust and adaptable system:
+Adopt these principles to create robust and adaptable system:

-- **Modularity** Break down systems into independent, interchangeable modules to enhance maintainability and scalabilit.
+- **Modularity** Break down systems into independent, interchangeable modules to enhance maintainability and scalabilit.

 - **Separation of Concerns** Ensure that different aspects of the system (e.g., data access, business logic, presentation) are handled by distinct component.